 Here is how you can train your substitutes in soccer:

 - A soccer-specific warm-up is important for both the player and the coach.
-A soccer-specific warm-up is especially important for the player, who must get up to speed for the game.
-A soccer-specific warm-up is especially important for the coach, who has more of an opportunity to see his players more closely.
+It is important for the player, as they must get up to speed for the game, and for the coach so that they have the opportunity to observe their players more closely.
 Because of these reasons, the soccer-specific warm-up is an important component of soccer training.
 Physical and technical warm-up is needed.

 A physical warm-up in soccer is a warm-up drill used to prepare the players for a game and to improve their performance and motor skills.
 A physical warm-up in soccer is a must for every soccer player and should consist of exercises that focus on the technical and tactical aspects of soccer.
 The physical warm-up in soccer should improve the players’ fitness and motor skills while also increasing their awareness and focus.